 What is the retina?

-Imagine that your eye is like a camera, and the retina is the photographic film.
+Imagine that your eye is like a camera, and the retina is a photographic film.
 The retina is a fine sheet of nerve tissue lining the inside of the eye (see diagram).
 Rays of light enter the eye and are focused onto the retina by the lens.
 The retina produces a picture, which is sent along the optic nerve for the brain to interpret.
 It’s rather like the film in the camera being developed so that pictures can be produced.

 What is retinal detachment?